Best Skin Care to Heal Psoriasis

 Scalp psoriasis can be treated with tar shampoos in exactly the same way we use them to treat scalp dandruff.
 To see more of my recommendations for scalp treatment click here.
 (As with all tar treatments, check with your doctor first to see if this ingredient is safe and right for you.)

 Of the two AHA's lactic is a little better at hydrating skin.
 Glycolic is a little better than lactic acid at removing stubborn skin scale.
 Both work for psoriasis.
 I prefer glycolic acid to prevent psoriatic lesions from building up thick scale.
-My Glycolic Acid Face and Body Lotion has a light weight base that never feels greasy.
+My Glycolic Acid Professional Body Lotion has a light weight base that never feels greasy.
 It is made with the form of glycolic acid thought to be most effective.
 My Glycolic Acid Lotion or a product called Am Lactin are the best choices for maintenance hydrating skin care once psoriasis is controlled.

 Salicylic acid, a BHA, is best added to the skin care routine as a shampoo for thick psoriatic scalp plaques.
 I discuss that in my post on scalp dandruff noted above.